flass/FwdTreeSim/README.md

 ```

-Profiles of gene evolution with rates and expected root frequency can be provided either as a dict object, or through a key name corresponding to a typical gene class, or through an input JSON file.
+Profiles of gene evolution with rates and expected root frequency can be provided either as a dict object, or through a key name corresponding to a typical gene class, or through an input JSON file ([example](https://github.com/flass/FwdTreeSim/blob/master/examples/DTLprofiles.json)).
 Profiles also allow to set schedules of time heterogeneity in the process, e.g. with early family expansion by duplication, or later burst of transfers.
 ```python